CloudCannon/Hugo-conf-2022/content/_index.md

         type: Opening
         title: Welcome to HugoConf!
         description: >-
-          Let's take a few minutes to celebrate the successes of Hugo and what it means to thousands of developers, companies, and web users around the world.
+          Let's take a few minutes to celebrate the successes of Hugo and what it means to thousands of developers and web users around the world.
         speakers:
           - speaker: 4b453d60-77a1-43a6-90d5-bdf73a31e621
       - time_string: 10:15am — 10:40am PST